Doncic has 33 first-half points, Mavs hammer Warriors 142-94

-Doncic fell a point short of matching Dirk Nowitzki’s team record set Nov.
+Doncic fell a point short of matching Dirk Nowitzki’s team record for points in a half, set Nov.
 3, 2009, against Utah.
-In just 17 minutes, Doncic was 10 for 11 from the floor, making 6 of 7 3-pointers, and hit 7 of 8 free throws.
+Doncic was 10 for 11 from the floor, making 6 of 7 3-pointers, and hit 7 of 8 free throws.

-Doncic was coming off a 40-point triple-double Monday night against San Antonio, and has an NBA-best seven triple-doubles in 14 games this season.
+The second-year star from Slovenia was coming off a 40-point triple-double Monday.
+With his team up big on this night, Doncic played only 25 minutes total, but still managed 10 rebounds and 11 assists.
+He has an NBA-best seven triple-doubles in 14 games.

+“If he had kept playing today, he probably would have had 50 (points),” teammate Tim Hardaway Jr. said.
+“He’s doing a great job playing with the utmost confidence.”

+“I see (the stats), but I don’t know what to say,” Doncic said.
+“It’s great to read about.
+I just enjoy the basketball.”

-The Mavericks never trailed and tied a franchise record with 22 3-pointers while sending Golden State to its worst loss since a 1973 playoff game.
+The Mavericks tied a franchise record with 22 3-pointers while sending Golden State to its worst loss since a 1973 playoff game.

+“Flush it down the toilet,” Warriors coach Steve Kerr said when asked what his team can take away from the game.
+“Literally, you just move on.
+You don’t take anything from a game like this.”

-The Warriors, who ended a seven-game losing streak by beating Memphis on Tuesday night, are an NBA-worst 3-13.
+The Warriors are an NBA-worst 3-13.
 Their five-year run of at the top of the NBA has collapsed under a weight of injuries, with Draymond Green out Wednesday because of right heel soreness.

 With Green out, Golden State dressed only eight players, none of whom suited up for the team last season when it made the NBA Finals for the fifth consecutive year.